 While the Arlo Ultra has yet to release, it’s already clear that it’s going to be one of the best options on the market for home video monitoring.
 Arlo has already proven with their Arlo Pro and Arlo Pro 2 that they can provide a premium experience, and the Arlo Ultra will be one of the first smart cameras to record security footage in 4K.
 That quality comes at a price, but for many the improvements may be worth it…or not?
 Well, it’s time to find it out.

 Below we compare the Arlo Ultra vs. Arlo Pro 2 to hopefully help make the shopping process a little bit easier.
 Read on below for a comprehensive review, or jump right down to a specific section using our navigation bar.

-Arlo makes some of the best cameras on the market, so there’s no doubt that the Arlo Pro 2 is way more advanced than the Blink XT.
-But are those extra features worth the price?
-Ultimately, the lack of the ability to record live view with the Blink XT is a major downfall that is just too big to ignore, making the Arlo Pro 2 the best option in our book despite the extra cost.
+Are Arlo’s extra features worth the price?
+Maybe.
+However, the lack of the ability to record live view with the Blink XT is a major downfall that is just too big to ignore, making the Arlo Pro 2 a better option in our book despite the extra cost.

 Blink cameras offer some basic video monitoring features at a pretty accessible price, but there are some missing features that really hold it back from competing with other cameras near the price point.
 With that said, there are some good points to the Blink XT such as the temperature sensor and the free cloud storage.
 It’s definitely a viable option, we just don’t think it quite keeps up with the Arlo Pro 2’s host of features.